Customized Care • Prescription Required

 How much does compounded Ivermectin cost?

-How can my provider send a prescription to Rock Ridge Pharmacy?
+How can my provider send a prescription?

-Your provider can e-scribe to “Rock Ridge Pharmacy,” fax to 201-444-2698, or call 201-444-4190.
-For questions, you may also email us at info@rockridgepharmacy.com.
+Providers can e-scribe to “Rock Ridge Pharmacy,” fax to 201-444-2698, or call 201-444-4190.
+For inquiries, email info@rockridgepharmacy.com.

 Can children take compounded Ivermectin?

-Can I take supplements with my compounded Ivermectin?
+Can I take supplements with Ivermectin?

-Ways to Send Prescriptions for Compounded Ivermectin Capsules
+Ways to Send Prescriptions

 Fax Machine Icon – Rock Ridge Pharmacy